suhaelr/bookingruangmeeting/GOOGLE_OAUTH_INTEGRATION.md

 # Google OAuth Integration

 ## Overview
-This document describes the integration of Google OAuth authentication into the login page of the Laravel application, alongside the existing Cloudflare Turnstile CAPTCHA.
+This document describes the integration of Google OAuth authentication into the login page of the Laravel application.

 ## Implementation Details